 5Age of the Universe.
 There are many ongoing studies, however, most now agree that the universe is anywhere from 13.79 to 13.81 billion years old.
 We take the the higher figure as our given.
 The precise number is not as important as it is to have a number which is generally accepted.
 The Wikipedia study is constantly being updated.
 Plus, articles like this one from June 11, 2017 in Space.com by Nola Taylor Redd are helpful.

 14Frank Wilczek.
 In November 2012 searching the web from our home in New Orleans, I discovered Frank Wilczek’s three articles about Max Planck’s base units.
-All three articles are a spirited embrace of concepts that had been pretty much ignored for over 100 years: A Must-Read.
-Wilczek wrote them in 2001.
+All three articles are a spirited embrace of basic concepts of reality: A Must-Read.
+Wilczek wrote them in 2001 and 2002.
 Published in Physics Today, there are, however, many other references to Wilczek’s work within this site; many are linked from our “Wilczek reference page.”

 15Doublings.
 In this model, the first emergence of a space-time moment is a sphere.
 We’ve called them Planckspheres, yet that is being reviewed.
 Many would have us begin with human cells.
 These appear to double by splitting into two to make a pair.
 Human cells are huge.
 Along our scale they begin at their smallest with the male sperm cell within Notation 99 and the largest cell, the female egg, at 103.
 Therein is the mystery of life spanning the center of this scale.
 You are about to be introduced to the very simple mechanism within that mystery.